Cara-Jo/cojorado/_posts/articles/2015-01-14-whats-a-pirates-favorite-race.md

 It’s the middle of the night - and we’ve been running on empty for about 20 hours, we can’t find our runner that we need to meet.
 Of course we’re in the middle of the mountains and have nothing that resembles cell service, so we’re just wandering around trying to find our runner, only to find out that she’s already ready and waiting at the van.

 The last leg of every runner’s set is always the hardest emotionally and maybe physically.
-There’s a moment when you’re running that last leg that you think “holy shit this is almost over…”.
-These emotions come over you that you don’t expect.
+There’s a moment when you’re running that last leg that you think “holy shit this is almost over…”, which is when these emotions come over you that you don’t expect.
 Things like “Wow - I just did this great thing with these amazing people.” or “Where the hell is the ‘one mile to go’ sign?
 I’ve been running for ages.”
 That’s when you look at your watch and you’re only .5 miles in to a 10 mile leg.

 ![](/images/articles/ragnar-cojo-sweat.jpg)